This is the top of this pageSite menu here

 Blank1

-• The most common answer was “Eat everything”, followed by “Judge whether you can eat it after the expiration date”, “Use frozen storage”, “Do not overcook food”, and “Regularly I will check the type, amount, and expiry date of the ingredients in the refrigerator, etc." On the other hand, there were two people who answered that they were not working on it.
+• The most common answer was ``I eat everything,'' followed by ``I decide if I can eat it myself even after the expiration date,'' ``I use frozen storage,'' ``I don't overcook,'' and ``I eat it on a daily basis.'' ``Check the type, quantity, and expiration date of ingredients in refrigerators, etc.'' On the other hand, two people answered that they were not working on anything.

 ☆Vegetables that tend to be left over (multiple answers)

-• Seasonings such as doubanjiang, oyster sauce, and dressing ranked high.
+• Condiments such as "bean sauce," "oyster sauce," and "dressing" ranked high.

-●Thank you for your cooperation in the questionnaire.
+●Thank you for your cooperation in participating in the survey.

 Group 1: Recipe suggestions using frozen and dried vegetables